-- N. I will be respectful at all times and obedient unless asked to do wrong. - O. I will not hurt another person with my words or my acts, because it is wrong to hurt others. - P. I will tell the truth, because it is wrong to tell a lie. - Q. I will not steal, because it is wrong to take someone else's property. - R. I will respect my body, and not take drugs or alcohol. - S. I will show strength and courage, and not do something wrong, just because others are doing it. - T. I pledge to be nonviolent and to respect my teachers and fellow classmates.
+I will be respectful at all times and obedient unless asked to do wrong.

+I will not hurt another person with my words or my acts, because it is wrong to hurt others.

+I will tell the truth, because it is wrong to tell a lie.

+I will not steal, because it is wrong to take someone else's property.

+I will respect my body, and not take drugs or alcohol.

+I will show strength and courage, and not do something wrong, just because others are doing it.

+I pledge to be nonviolent and to respect my teachers and fellow classmates.

-2021 - 2022 2022 - 2023 Code of Student Conduct Highlights
+2022-2023 Code of Student Conduct Highlights

 - The parent/guardian must notify the school to provide the reason for the student's absence or respond to the school's inquiry about the reason for the absence within three (3) days of the absence, or it becomes an unexcused absence. - A student who has had 15 unexcused absences in a 90 calendar-day period may have his/her motor vehicle operator's license suspended. - If a student has had five (5) or more unexcused absences within 30 calendar days or ten (10) unexcused absences within 90 calendar days, then the district's truancy procedures will begin.
 See Truancy Policy. - If a middle or high school student misses a class ten (10) or more days during the semester unit of instruction or five (5) or more days during the quarter unit of instruction, the student must pass the final exam in that class in order for that unit of instruction to receive credit. - If a student needs to take prescription or nonprescription medication during the school day, the parent must bring the medication to the school and complete the required forms.
-Medication is dispensed in accordance with the established policy. - When a high school student is allowed to bring a vehicle on campus, the student assumes all responsibility for the vehicle and all contents found in the vehicle. - A drug incident involving possession, use and/or under the influence will lead to ten (10) days suspension and possible referral for a Disciplinary Hearing regarding alternative placement or expulsion. - Possession of a weapon may will lead to ten (10) days suspension and referral for a Disciplinary Hearing regarding expulsion. - Students in honors and/or advanced placement courses who are expelled or offered education through alternative placement must be aware that their curriculum will be impacted.
+Medication is dispensed in accordance with the established policy. - When a high school student is allowed to bring a vehicle on campus, the student assumes all responsibility for the vehicle and all contents found in the vehicle. - A drug incident involving possession, use and/or under the influence will lead to ten (10) days suspension and possible referral for a Disciplinary Hearing regarding alternative placement or expulsion. - Possession of a weapon may lead to ten (10) days suspension and referral for a Disciplinary Hearing regarding expulsion. - Students in honors and/or advanced placement courses who are expelled or offered education through alternative placement must be aware that their curriculum will be impacted.
 While every attempt is made to match schedules, it is rarely possible to replicate every class.
-Students taking these classes must be aware that when engaging in serious violations of the Code of Student Conduct, they are jeopardizing their academic plan. - During an alternative placement or expulsion, a student may not participate in any school activity or be on any Santa Rosa County District School campus without specific approval of the Principal. - Seniors who are alternatively placed or expelled during the second semester/term of their senior year will not be allowed to participate in graduation activities. - A bomb threat or false report of a bomb threat will lead to a ten (10) day suspension and referral for a Disciplinary Hearing regarding expulsion.
+Students taking these classes must be aware that when engaging in serious violations of the Code of Student Conduct, they are jeopardizing their academic plan. - During an alternative placement or expulsion, a student may not participate in any school activity or be on any Santa Rosa County District School campus without specific approval of the Principal. - A bomb threat or false report of a bomb threat will lead to a ten (10) day suspension and referral for a Disciplinary Hearing regarding expulsion. - Illegal use, possession or sale of controlled substances, or possession of a firearm, knife or other weapon, or other behavior determined to be of a criminal nature may result in criminal penalties being imposed.